 Is Safflower Oil Safe?

-- Pregnant women, as it pose risks of uterine contractions and may induce onset of labor
+• Pregnant women, as it poses risks of uterine contractions and may induce onset of labor